cordova-rtc/cordova-plugin-iosrtc/README.md

 This plugin needs [Swift](https://developer.apple.com/swift/) support so some steps are needed to get your project working with it.
 These steps are explained in the [Building](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md) documentation, please check it.

+**IMPORTANT:** It seems that the incoming [Swift 2.0](https://developer.apple.com/swift/blog/?id=29) (included in the next OS X [El Capitan](https://developer.apple.com/osx/pre-release/)) requires code changes for the plugin to compile.
+It will be addressed in [issue #28](https://github.com/eface2face/cordova-plugin-iosrtc/issues/28).

 ## Usage